 He graduated from the State University of New York College at New Paltz with a Bachelor of Science in Political Science and a Chemistry minor.
 Ademola lives in Brooklyn, NY with his wife and two children.

-Laura Quinn is a co-founder of Catalist and currently serves as Chief Innovation Officer.
+Laura Quinn is a co-founder of Catalist and currently serves as President.
 She is also a current fellow at the Ash Center for Governance and Innovation, and the Shorenstein Center for Media, Politics and Public Policy, at Harvard’s Kennedy School.

 Previously, Ms. Quinn served as Deputy Chief of Staff for Vice President Gore at the White House; after serving as Executive Director of the U.S. Senate Democratic Technology and Communications Committee for Democratic Majority Leader Tom Daschle; and following senior communications and economic policy positions for U.S. Senators Jay Rockefeller, Carl Levin and Joe Biden.
 In addition to her work in business and government, Ms. Quinn served in senior management roles on five national Presidential campaigns; as a senior advisor to the Democratic National Committee; and in senior management, Board, and consulting positions for numerous national and statewide political and advocacy campaigns and not-for-profits.
 Ms. Quinn also currently sits on the Board of several technology enterprises and start-ups that provide services in the progressive civic arena.